Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The video lessons are great for visual learners

 This is super valuable in my opinion as visuals can really help you advance quicker.
-So overall, I have to give them two big thumbs up for going the extra mile here with these video snippets.
+Overall, it’s genuinely one of Memrise’s strongest differentiators.

 Great Tool For Learning Vocabulary

-Memrise is a useful tool for memorizing vocabulary.
+Memrise is a useful tool for memorizing new words.
 They use a spaced repetition system, which is a classic and proven teaching method used by a handful of other language courses as well.

 Essentially, this means that as you complete lessons, you’ll be introduced to a word or phrase for the first time, and then seconds later, you’ll be asked to recall it.
 Then minutes later, then days later.